Jean-Luc Godard: Anouchka Films

 Masculin Féminin (1966), based on two Guy de Maupassant stories, La Femme de Paul and Le Signe, was a study of contemporary French youth and their involvement with cultural politics.
-An intertitle refers to the characters as "The children of Marx and Coca-Cola."
+An intertitle provides the famous alternative title of the film: "The children of Marx and Coca-Cola."
 Although Godard's cinema is sometimes thought to depict a wholly masculine point of view, Phillip John Usher has demonstrated how the film, by the way it connects images and disparate events, seems to blur gender lines.
+Godard has later rebutted accusations of misogyny in his early films, especially Masculin Feminin and Le petit soldat:I had no idea what to have the girl say and I didn’t even realise it.
+Today if I had to have a female character speak in a film I wouldn’t know how, I would prefer to present it in the form of an interview so he could answer on an equal footing, or tell me that she doesn’t want to answer or something like that. [...]
+Some of the things said about women are quite harsh.
+They’re completely imbecilic remarks, which come from me also.
+But I don’t really feel like the guilty party. [...]
+What I try to do is to organise a room or machinery or production space where, if she felt like it, she could contribute.
+Because in cinema I’ve seen that women can’t contribute simply because they are terrorised by the way men have organised the machinery.
 Godard followed with Made in U.S.A (1966), the source material for which was Richard Stark's The Jugger.
 A classic New Wave crime thriller, it was inspired by American Noir films.
 Karina stars as the anti-hero searching for her murdered lover and the film includes a cameo by Marianne Faithfull.
-A year later came Two or Three Things I Know About Her (1967), in which Marina Vlady portrays a woman leading a double life as housewife and prostitute, considered to be "among the greatest achievements in filmmaking."
+A year later came Two or Three Things I Know About Her (1967), filmed at the same time as Made in U.S.A., in which Marina Vlady portrays a woman leading a double life as housewife and prostitute, considered to be "among the greatest achievements in filmmaking."

 La Chinoise (1967) saw Godard at his most politically forthright so far.
 The film focused on a group of students and engaged with the ideas coming out of the student activist groups in contemporary France.
 Released just before the May 1968 events, the film is thought by some to have foreshadowed the student rebellions that took place.